cafawo/WritingGuidelines/README.md

 In general, the literature search begins on the internet (e.g., Google Scholar) and in electronic literature databases.
 For economic research, a highly recommended database is Econlit, which contains the most important international journals.
 Please note that this database contains literature references and not full-text articles.
 You can obtain electronic copies of the articles from full-text databases, like e.g., JSTOR and ScienceDirect.
 Current textbooks and journal review articles are often very useful.

 Bear in mind that it's impossible to read all the literature in detail.
 Therefore, focus on the articles most closely related to your topic. **Focus on articles from renowned journals!** If you are unsure about the quality of a journal, have a look at a journal ranking, such as [VHB-JOURQUAL](https://vhbonline.org/service/vhb-jourqual/vhb-jourqual-3/gesamtliste).
 If a journal does not show up in a ranking, it is likely that it is not a renowned journal.
-The only exception are very recent working papers, which have not yet been published; here, you might consider the authors and their affiliation as a quality indicator.
+The only exception is very recent working papers, which have not yet been published; here, you might consider the authors and their affiliation as a quality indicator.
 Articles only distantly related to your topic need not be followed in minute detail.
 Sometimes, reading just the introduction and conclusion of an article is enough to determine its importance for your work.

 In economics, we adhere to the **APA citation style**.
 Particularly in monographs and edited volumes, inclusion of page numbers is vital for expediently locating citations.
 Conversely, for articles from academic journals, page numbers are typically unnecessary.
 Utilizing BibTeX or a literature database not only simplifies citation processes but also guarantees comprehensive inclusion of all referenced literature in the bibliography.
 Please note that literature databases, such as Google Scholar, often offer a convenient way to export references, e.g. in BibTeX format.

 ## Structure

 The master and bachelor thesis starts with a cover page.
-A table of content, a list of figures, tables, and abbreviations (if necessary), an abstract, the main text, a bibliography and possibly an appendix follow.
+A table of contents, a list of figures, tables, and abbreviations (if necessary), an abstract, the main text, a bibliography, and possibly an appendix follow.
 The thesis ends with a "Statutory Declaration" ("Ehrenwörtliche Erklärung"), stating that you compiled the work yourself and that you quoted all used sources appropriately.
 The page numbering is with Arabic numbers, starting from the beginning of the main text.

 It is expected that the text is linguistically correct (please use the spell-checking function of your text-inputting software and ask other people to proofread your work).